-In January 2004, being awarded with an EMBO (European Molecular Biology Organization) postdoctoral fellowship, I joint the group of Prof. Pavel Hobza (Center for Biomolecules and Complex Molecular Systems, Prague).
+In January 2004, being awarded with an EMBO (European Molecular Biology Organization) postdoctoral fellowship, I joint the group of Prof. Pavel Hobza (currently retired).

 During my two years of EMBO post-doc I have tried to diversify my scientific projects: